Donald Trump Jr. says pushback against Cabinet picks proves they're the disrupters voters wanted

 Sen. Eric Schmitt, R-Mo., said the president-elect has “a once-in-a-lifetime opportunity to deliver that change, to take on permanent Washington, return the power back to the people."

-“You have to have people you trust to go into these agencies and have a real reform agenda.
-And that’s why I think there’s real momentum, real momentum to get these nominations confirmed to actually deliver what President Trump promised on the campaign trail,” Schmitt told “Sunday Morning Futures.”
+“You have to have people you trust to go into these agencies and have a real reform agenda," Schmitt told “Sunday Morning Futures.”
+He said he sees "real momentum to get these nominations confirmed to actually deliver what President Trump promised on the campaign trail.”

 On the same show, Sen. Tommy Tuberville, R-Ala., said, "We don’t need any Democrats to help us.
 We have got the numbers."
 But, he added, Trump needs “a team around him that’s going to help him.
 He can’t do it by himself.”

-Vivek Ramaswamy, the former Republican presidential candidate tapped by Trump along with businessman Elon Musk to lead a new effort on government efficiency, also predicted pushback from traditional Washington to promised steep federal cuts that he said showed the needed to “in the early months, score quick wins through executive action.”
+Vivek Ramaswamy, the former Republican presidential candidate tapped by Trump along with businessman Elon Musk to lead a new effort on government efficiency, also predicted pushback from traditional Washington to promised steep federal cuts that he said showed the need to "score quick wins through executive action.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.